I am a half Puchong and half Petaling blood.

 Kesas and LDP highway practically leads you to everywhere, and both highways are only 5 minutes away from our Kinrara house.

-Until I was 26 years old, we decided to move to 16 Sierra, a total country side of Puchong.
+When I was 26 years old, we decided to move to 16 Sierra, a total country side of Puchong.
 Bigger house, and my father had a thing with our Taman Mawar (Kinrara) house facing the T junction.
 Feng shui issues.

-That’s when i suddenly appreciate the location of our house.
+That’s when i suddenly appreciate the location of our old house.
 Uncle don was 8 minutes away.
 At 16 Sierra, nothing is 8 minutes away, at least not back then.

 I bet you’ve heard the Passengers sing, “only know you love her when you let her go~“ I actually played this song on our house warming day.

 Back to PJ

 Merely 4 years living in 16 Sierra, I was married and had to move to PJ Jalan Gasing with my husband.

 Then I missed Puchong even more.
 I almost cannot believe, Puchong traffic is actually better.

 The Gasing house (right next to PJ Old town) is far away from good highways.
 Federal highway sucks.
 Because its an older area, free space between houses is limited.
 We have to fight for parking, even though we lived in a three storey terrace house.
 Compared to 16 Sierra, my father alone has 3 cars (he started collect cars after we moved there).
 Our 4-pax family have 6 cars.